hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.*

 The Tower is the apotheosis of all towers.
-It seems to be a monolith, sculpted from a single huge stone.
-Black, of course.
-It is cracked, and some sort of dense fluid comes out of the cracks.
+It is sculpted from a single huge stone.
+The monolith, black of course, is cracked.
+Some sort of dense fluid comes out of the cracks.
 Blood of course.
 The Tower is bleeding.
-That blood feeds the surrounding fields of roses.
+That blood feeds the surrounding field of roses.
 The Tower is alive, but in agony, it's roots are drying up.

 The entrance is a huge ghostwood door and depicts all the twelve guardians of the beam engraved on it.